munozgit85/social-network-api/README.md

 ## Description

 This application provides the API for a NoSQL database with MongoDB for a Social Media Startup.
 It does not currently have the HTML/css .
-The functionality is described below:
+The functionality is described as:
 WHEN the server is started, the Mongoose models are synced to the MongoDB database.
 The user is able to use the API GET routes in Insomnia to obtain the users and thoughts THEN the data for each of these routes is displayed in a formatted JSON.